 - You have the right to obtain a paper copy of your medical records.
-Upon your written request, I will provide a copy or summary of your health information.
+Upon your written request, We will provide a copy or summary of your health information.
 This may take up to 30 days and a reasonable fee may be charged.

 - You can ask to revise your health information at any time by written request.
-I reserve the right to refuse your request but will provide a written rationale as to why tour request was denied within 30 days.
+We reserve the right to refuse your request but will provide a written rationale as to why tour request was denied within 30 days.

 - You can ask for a copy of this notice at any time.

 - You have the right to obtain someone else to act as medical power of attorney.
 We will make sure the person has this authority before proceeding.

 - You have the right to decide and authorize this provider to share your PHI with family, friends, other medical providers, or others whom you deem fit.

 - You have the right to file a complaint if you feel I have violated your rights by contacting Kristen C. Dew, LMFT (privacy officer) at the information at the end of this form, or by filing a complaint with the U.S. Department of Health at the following address: 200 Independence Ave.
 S.W.
 Washington, DC 20201; by calling 1-877-696-6775; or by visiting hhs.gov/ocr/privacy/hipaa/complaints/ .